Welcome everyone - Bienvenidos AMIGOS!

-I started Becerra's Tex-Mex Tamales in 2012 in University Park, Texas; to continue the legacy and heritage of my Texican family.
-My maternal Grandparents Bacilio & Candida Becerra started Becerra’s Tortillas in 1963 in Bryan, Texas.
-Where, as a kid, I learned how to make tortillas from raw corn, masa, and at that time, pork head tamales.
-I also learned how to make numerous other traditional Tex-Mex dishes like Menudo, Chile, Carne Guisada, arroz con pollo, breakfast tacos, various sauces, enchiladas, and the ever-popular crispy, soft tacos and Texas smoked brisket.
-After graduating from Texas A&M University with a degree in Finance & Banking, having a successful career in SAP consulting, product, brand, and demand management, I decided to start a salsa and tamale business.
-After perfecting a few staple recipes and streamlining a scalable production process.
-I began with one salsa in 2012 and have grown to three in-house bottled salsas: a signature BBQ sauce and 8 different handmade specialty tamales.
-Becerra's Tex-Mex Tamales prides itself in being a high-quality small-batch operation with our primary focus on quality and you, the customer, by using high-quality cuts of beef, poultry, pork, seafood, vegetables, and regional Tex-Mex seasonings.
+Becerra's Tex-Mex Tamales was started in 2012 in University Park, Texas; to continue the legacy and heritage of my Texan family.
+In 1963, my maternal grandparents Bacilio & Candida Becerra originated Becerra’s Tortillas in Bryan, Texas.
+Where, as a kid, I learned how to make tortillas from raw corn (nixtamal), nixtamal masa, and at that time, pork head tamales.
+I also learned how to make numerous other traditional Tex-Mex dishes like menudo, chile, carne guisada, arroz con pollo, breakfast tacos, various sauces, enchiladas, and the ever-popular crispy, soft tacos, and Texas smoked brisket.
+After perfecting a few recipes, we began with one salsa in 2012.
+We have garnered 1st place and 3rd place in Judge's Selection in Texas' largest hot sauce festival - The Austin Chronicle's Hot Sauce Festival.
+We are also an anchor vendor at The Saint Michael's Farmers Market in University Park where we offer our products and have participated for 11 years.
+We now produce three bottled salsas: a signature BOSS SAUCE and 7 different handmade specialty tamales.
+Becerra's Tex-Mex Tamales prides itself on being a high-quality small-batch operation with our primary focus on quality by using high-quality cuts of beef, poultry, pork, vegetables, and regional Tex-Mex seasonings.
 Becerra's Tex-Mex Tamales strives to provide you with the absolute best in every tamale and salsa we produce.
 Try our handmade products and you’ll experience why Becerra's Tex-Mex Tamales is Dallas' small-batch Tamale & Salsa experts.

 "If it's not made in Texas by Texans, it's not Tex-Mex!"